Are you a fan of Indian food?

-More than once over the last year, at random times when the fridge has been lean but the spice cabinet full, Tim’s whipped up a curried dinner out of celery and carrots and rice, leaving me speechless, every time, eyes welling up with tears that such a meal could come from the simplest ingredients and, more than that, that the man who could bring them together was the same one laying next to me each night.
+More than a few times over the past year, at random times when the fridge has been lean but the spice cabinet full, Tim has whipped up a curried dinner out of celery and carrots and rice.

-But over time, he’s taught me a few tricks of the trade, and I’ve become more heavy-handed with heat in my cooking, and now one of our regular dinners is a bunch of chopped vegetables, sautéed on the stove and mixed with spices and cream, the kind of thing that just slightly burns your throat as it goes down, a mysterious proof that sometimes the simplest (and cheapest!) foods can make the best meals.
+Now, one of our regular dinners is a bunch of chopped vegetables, sauteed on the stove and mixed with spices and cream.
+It’s the kind of thing that just slightly burns your throat as it goes down, offering proof that sometimes the simplest (and cheapest!) foods can make the best meals.

-Similar to the butter chicken that first wooed me into this curried world, Chicken Tikka Masala is a classic entrée at Indian restaurants that relies on a tomato-based creamy sauce and a blend of fragrant spices.
+Similar to the butter chicken that first wooed me toward loving this world of curried delights, chicken tikka masala is a classic entree at Indian restaurants made with a tomato-based creamy sauce and a blend of fragrant spices.
 There is no shortage of recipes for either of these dishes online, but our version has one great advantage going for it: it’s fast.

-The day I wanted to make it, I had leftover roasted chicken in the fridge and a desire to make a meal as quickly as possible, so I wanted a nuts-and-bolts set of directions to use as a guide instead of a ruler.
+Recently, I had some leftover roasted chicken in the fridge and a desire to make a meal as quickly as possible.
+I was looking for a nuts-and-bolts set of directions to use as a guide, instead of a ruler.

 Over at Serious Eats, I found this:

-- 1 1/2 tablespoons of coconut oil or vegan margarine
+- 1 1/2 tablespoons coconut oil or vegan margarine

 - 1 yellow bell pepper, chopped